 We also have an Apollo Command Module boilerplate.
 This is a full scale replica which was used by NASA to develop and test capsule retrieval procedures and train astronauts for the Apollo missions to the moon.

-Anchoring the south-east corner of Wings Over the Rockies Air & Space Museum’s main floor is an actual interstage skirt from a Titan IV rocket.
+Anchoring the south-west corner of Wings Over the Rockies Air & Space Museum’s main floor is an actual interstage skirt from a Titan IV rocket.
 Lockheed Martin built Titan IV’s to launch large National Defense payloads into earth orbit.
 A Titan IV was also used to launch the National Aeronautical and Space Administration’s (NASA) Cassini probe to the planet Saturn.

 There are an assortment of scale models ranging in size from a table-top diorama of a moon base to a sixteen foot model of a Titan II launch vehicle as well as several hands-on exhibits demonstrating some of the conditions encountered in space.